Accepting Pull Requests#

 - Does the patch break backwards-compatibility without a strong reason?

 Run the entire test suite to make sure that everything still passes.
 If there is a change to the semantics, then there needs to be a strong reason, because it will cause some peoples’ code to break.
-If you are unsure if the breakage is worth it, then ask on python-dev.
+If you are unsure if the breakage is worth it, then ask on the Core Development Discourse category.

 - Does documentation need to be updated?